 If you don’t feel comfortable with the traffic or during any part of the trip your guide will assist you and make you feel comfortable and confident at what you are doing.
 He will work as a “chicken mother” and lead you to safety.
 Traffic in Vietnam is a river and you will flow when you are in it.

-Tours we provide are private and customized, no fixed/pre-set departures.
+Tours we provide are private and customized, with no fixed/pre-set departures.
 Many of our customers booked strictly private (closed door) tours while some of them wanted to have more riders tagged along to have more fun and save some cash.
-Maximum of a group is just five or six people.
+The maximum of a group is just five or six people.
 As a note, an open door trip usually has riders with different riding experiences and if you care about strangers in the group, you’d better book a strictly private tour.
 Ideally, a trip between friends is the best because you have a good understanding of other people.
 Tours with spaces available are at Tour Update

 This is a difficult question, but it should be no longer than 6 hours riding per day, with a stop every 1 or 2 hours.
-This also depends on individual driving skill, road conditions, the number of stops we make, etc. We don’t stick to a tight schedule while on the road; sometimes we make a stop for a drink, take a photo, or even go for an interesting short walk in villages we stop by.
+This also depends on individual driving skills, road conditions, the number of stops we make, etc. We don’t stick to a tight schedule while on the road; sometimes we make a stop for a drink, take a photo, or even go for an interesting short walk in villages we stop by.
 Ideally, we recommend riding less than 200km/day on average.

-Yes, we need 100-500$US/person deposit in order to confirm our tour and also to cover expenses for all the necessities prior to the trip.
-The amount depends on the type of your you book.
+Yes, we need a 100-500$US/person deposit in order to confirm our tour and also to cover expenses for all the necessities prior to the trip.
+The amount depends on the type of booking.
 We will give you our bank account number to transfer the deposit if you do not want to carry cash.
 Be advised to ask your bank how much they charge and if they have to go through a third bank before Vietcombank.
 80% of our customers were double charged without notice.

 Fortunately, we started to accept credit card payment online from March 2017.
 Of course, you can still pay via a bank transfer or Western Union Cash Transfer.
 We ask that you transfer to our bank account a deposit and then final balance (cash is king in Vietnam) before the commencement of a ride.